GStreamer/gstreamer/markdown/plugin-development/advanced/index.md

 ---
-title: Advanced Filter Concepts
+title: Advanced Concepts
 ...

-# Advanced Filter Concepts
+# Advanced Concepts

 By now, you should be able to create basic filter elements that can receive and send data.
 This is the simple model that GStreamer stands